Storing Your Car

 Location is Everything

 Finding the right place to store your vehicle is important.
 You want it to be accessible, controllable, protected, and secure.
-There are several options, anything from a rented garage to a storage unit to dedicated auto storage facilities with specialists on staff that can take care of your ride when it is stored there.
+There are several options, anything from a rented garage to a storage unit to dedicated auto storage facilities with specialists on staff that can take care of your ride when stored there.
 It’s all a matter of budget, really.
 In some cases, you may be willing to trade it being close so that you can store your vehicle in a superior facility.
 With a team from Number 1 Auto Transport by your side, that long-distance specialized facility can be as convenient as a cheap garage just down the block.

 Controlling the Climate

 The main reason you need it controllable, as mentioned above, is so you can dictate the climate that your vehicle sits in.
 Extreme heat or extreme cold can both harm a vehicle and degrade both cosmetic and mechanical components.

 This may be a factor in choosing the appropriate facility.
-While a dedicated vehicle storage business is usually the most expensive option, it is also usually the safest.
+While a dedicated vehicle storage business is usually the most expensive option, it is also the safest.
 These are watertight storage spots with climate control systems and backups.
 Storage units are generally watertight but often lack climate control.
 Garages often have the opposite traits – climate control, but with the highest likelihood of leaking or drafts.

 Storing Your Car, So it is Ready to Go.

 The best way to have a car, truck, SUV, exotic, or motorcycle stay in great shape during storage and beyond is to make sure that it is clean and roadworthy before putting it in.
 Storing the car properly reduces wear, tear, stress, and strain on the components and systems.

 - Fill ‘er Up: A topped-off fuel tank prevents the inside of the gas tank from rusting during long periods of being idle.
 When the metal in the tanks is exposed to air, the surfaces can rust.
 Make sure you top off as high as possible before storing!